Recommended Reading and Resources

 A Year at Mission Hill 10-part video series chronicling the rhythms and relationships of a year in the life of one of America’s most successful public schools

-The Learning Child Series produced by Jonathan Diamond Associates in collaboration with Sarah Lawrence College Child Development Center
+The Learning Child Series produced by Jonathan Diamond Associates in collaboration with Sarah Lawrence College Child Development Institute

 The Role of Play in the Overly Academic Kindergarten by the Gesell Institute.
 This seven and a half minute YouTube video is well worth your time and is easily shared with others.
 “Play is being banished from kindergarten classrooms across the U.S. Learn how this is impacting the nation’s youth.
 Narrated by Marcy Guddemi, Executive Director of the Gesell Institute”